olumidebalogun1/Strategic-Insights-to-Boost-Sales-Profitability-and-Efficiency/README.md

   🔍 To view the R codes for this task/question, click here: [Project_Top Products Driving 80% of Total Sales_code](https://github.com/olumidebalogun1/Strategic-Insights-to-Boost-Sales-Profitability-and-Efficiency/blob/main/2.%20Project_%20Codes/3.%20Project_Analysis%20Codes/10.%20Identifying%20Top%20Products%20Driving%2080%25%20of%20Total%20Sales.R)

 ![10  Top 10 Products Who Make Up 80% of Total Sales](https://github.com/user-attachments/assets/df5f7651-effc-46ff-95ca-218b21ac7b23)

+**Note: The chart above displays only the top 10 products among the 422 products driving 80% of total sales**

 ### **Insights**:
 -	Out of 1,894 products, **422 products contribute to 80%** of the total sales, meaning approximately **22.3%** of the products account for 80% of the sales.